 Corporate culture drives job satisfaction — and vice versa.
 While many companies are expanding their payrolls, they may still be unable to hire the skilled workers they need.
+In a Robert Half survey, 35 percent of more than 1,000 workers polled said they would decline a job offer if the role was a perfect fit, but the company culture wasn't.
 And this is on top of another problem: talented employees leaving to pursue new opportunities.

 One thing employers can do to address both issues is assess their corporate culture and determine whether it promotes job satisfaction.
 It’s not enough for employers to offer competitive compensation and compelling benefits and perks.
 These things are very important, but they alone won’t make employees feel truly satisfied in their jobs — or compel them to stay with an employer for the long term.
 According to Robert Half’s workplace happiness research, professionals derive job satisfaction from less tangible things, including:

 - Engaging in interesting and meaningful work

 - Building positive workplace relationships

 Even though you can’t control every factor that contributes to your employees’ satisfaction at work, it is possible to create a workplace that allows positivity and productivity to flourish.
 Here are four tips for building that type of corporate environment:

 Talented people want to be in jobs that make the best use of their abilities and give them a sense of accomplishment.
 Make sure all your employees understand how their work impacts the firm’s bottom line.